 One partial approach is to use applications that have been architected to run in an inbuilt sandbox, often leveraging operating system functionality to assist with the sandbox implementation.
-Applications such as web browsers and PDF viewers from some vendors include such an inbuilt sandbox.
+Applications such as weets from some vendors include such an inbuilt sandbox.
 This approach has lower potential user resistance and cost, although vulnerabilities allowing sandbox escapes are periodically publicly disclosed.